 We have the right to change our practices regarding the protected health information we maintain.
 If we make changes, we will update this Notice.
 You may receive the most recent copy of this Notice by calling and asking for it or by visiting any of our offices to pick one up.

-If you have questions, want more information, or want to report a problem about the handling of your protected health information, you may contact the Practice Manager, Julie Zemanek at 253.627.6172 or in writing at 314 M.L.
-King Jr. Way, Suite 11, Tacoma, WA 98405
+If you have questions, want more information, or want to report a problem about the handling of your protected health information, you may contact the COO, Buffy Howard or in writing at 4230 Bridgeport Way W, University Place, WA 98466.

 If you believe your privacy rights have been violated, you may discuss your concerns with any staff member.
 You may also deliver a written complaint to the Practice Manager at our facility.
 You may also file a complaint with the Department of Health and Human Services Office for Civil Rights (OCR).